hadooparchitecturebook/fraud-detection-tutorial/README.md

 kafka-console-consumer --zookeeper $NODE3:2181 --topic test --from-beginning
 </pre>

-You also need update Flume agent's configuration with the following.
-Please be sure to replace references to NODE* to your nodes.
+You also need update Flume agent's configuration with the following. <b>Please be sure to replace references to NODE* to your nodes</b>.
 <pre>
 tier1.sources = kafka-source-1 kafka-source-2
 tier1.channels = channel1 null-channel1